How to Troubleshoot High Java CPU Usage Issues

 Restarting an application will not solve a CPU usage problem – it only mitigates the problem for a short while, until the problem reappears.
 It is, therefore, essential to identify the cause of the CPU spike: is it due to poorly designed application code, insufficient memory allocation, or an unexpectedly high workload?

-JVM Monitoring Can Assist with Diagnosis of CPU Issues
+JVM Monitoring Can Assist with Diagnosis of Java CPU Issues

 Modern JVMs (1.5 and higher) support Java Management Instrumentation (JMX) APIs.
 According to Wikipedia, Java Management Extensions is a Java technology that supplies tools for managing and monitoring applications, system objects, devices and service-oriented networks.
 Those resources are represented by objects called MBeans (for Managed Bean).
 Managing and monitoring applications can be designed and developed using the Java Dynamic Management Kit.

 Using JMX, Java monitoring tools can explore what threads are running in the JVM, the state of each thread, the CPU usage of each thread, etc. By periodically collecting these statistics, monitoring tools can correlate thread-level performance information with the CPU usage of the Java application and answer the question “Why is the Java application taking high CPU?“.